Knowledge Base: E-commerce Accounting and VAT Compliance

 • Seller’s details: name, address, VAT number

-• Buyer’s details: name, address, VAT number
+• Buyer’s details: name, address, VAT number (for B2B)

-• Invoice number
+• Unique invoice number

-• Date of issue
+• Date of issue and date of supply (if different)

-• Itemization: Description of goods supplied, quantity/weight
+• Description of goods or services, quantity/weight

-• Itemization: Net amount, VAT amount, gross amount
+• Net amount, VAT amount, gross amount

 • Applied VAT rate